How many hours a week do you think your average executive works?

 - “Are there experienced writers out there who can think exactly like me?”

-While it’s a big ask to expect business leaders to spend hours producing thought-leading blog content on a regular basis, the rewards are huge.
+While it’s a big ask to expect business leaders to spend hours producing thought-leading blog content regularly, the rewards are enormous.

 Small Effort, Big Rewards

 Successful CXOs have a wealth of knowledge, experience and guidance that they can share.